 I made a long list of ways I appreciate my sons.
 Yes, I am that type of person.
 A “list” person.
 A “post it to my mirror” person.
 I made this list for you, too.

 I am the type of person that needs a special occasion to motivate me, to give me clarity.
 Yes, I love New Year’s Resolutions.
 I love anniversaries.
 I love birthdays.
 I love surprises and celebrating big days and even smaller days.

-What I have learned is that remembering why you fell in love, why you chose one another as partners for life, is a critical piece to making a marriage work happily.
+I have learned that remembering why you fell in love and chose one another as partners for life is critical to making a marriage work happily.

 100 Phrases to Appreciate Your Child